Inge Auerbacher: The Holocaust

-Auerbacher spent part of her childhood between the years 1942–1945, when she was sent to a concentration camp.
 A total of 140,000 people were shipped to Theresienstadt concentration camp near Terezin; 88,000 were sent primarily to the gas chambers in Auschwitz, and 35,000 died of malnutrition and disease in Terezin.
 Of the 15,000 children imprisoned in Terezin, Inge and her parents were among the 1% that survived.
 The Red Army rescued Auerbacher's family on May 8, 1945.
 After a short stay at Göppingen, the family immigrated to New York City in May 1946.
 Seven years later Auerbacher obtained US citizenship.
 She graduated from Queens College and spent 38 years working as a chemist.

+Later life

-In 1986, Auerbacher published her first book about her childhood memories.
-It was called I Am A Star.
+In 1986, Auerbacher published I Am A Star, her first book about her childhood memories.
 She is the author of six books, including three memoirs about her experiences in Terezin and recovering after the war, and the subject of a play, "The Star on My Heart," which premiered in Ohio in November 2015.

 Inge tells her life story in three books; "I am a Star"- Child of the Holocaust, "Beyond the Yellow Star to America" and "Finding Dr. Schatz".
 These books are about her experiences throughout the Holocaust.
 These published books are a part of Inge's great accomplishments throughout her life.
-In the book "I am a Star"- Child of the Holocaust, Ingle explains how here life changed once the Nazis invaded.
+In the book "I am a Star"- Child of the Holocaust, Inge explains how her life changed once the Nazis invaded.
 She goes into detail about how all Jews, among her, were required to wear a yellow star on all of their clothing.
 Moving forward into the book, Ingle explains what it was like in the Concentration Camps.
 She explains how it was terrible, and they slept on wooden beds altogether.
 She goes further into detail explaining how awful the food was.
 Breakfast only consisting of cold coffee and bread, lunch having only cold soup, if any lunch at all, and lastly dinner, which was bread and cold soup.
 Due to the lack of food many people starved to death.

+In 2023, Inge worked with Los Angeles AI company StoryFile and Meta Platforms to create an interactive AI and VR version of her life at Terezin.
+Users were able to ask Inge questions and her virtual avatar would show them illustrations of her experiences.
+The project was also backed by World Jewish Congress, UNESCO, and Claims Conference.